Nimzonimzo/High_Level_Athlete_Analysis/README.md

 - **Data Loading:** Importation and exploration of data on high-level athletes.
 - **Demographic Analysis:** Visualization of the distribution of athletes by gender, age category, etc.
 - **Analysis by Sports Discipline:** Visualization of the distribution of athletes by sports discipline.
-- **Temporal Analysis (if applicable):** Study of the evolution of the composition of the SHN list over the years.
 - **Data Visualization:** Creation of graphs and visualizations to present the results of the analysis.

 ## Usage Instructions